neondatabase/website/content/docs/manage/integrations.md

 When visiting the **Integrations** page in your console, you'll notice different categories:

-- **Available**: These are integrations that are ready for you to add and use immediately.
+- **Available**: These are integrations available for you to add and use immediately.
 - **Coming soon**: These are the integrations that will be available in the near future.
 - **Request an integration**: An option for you to request new integrations.